hannahdesmond/mastery-curriculum/chapter10/README.md

 > In [Chapter 5](../chapter5/README.md), we found out that the `0x1b210` (or whatever number you have) is a _hexadecimal number_ referencing the memory address of the dog instance.

-We can fix this by simply doing as we're told: defining a method `colour=` on dog instances:
+We can fix this by simply doing as we're told, defining a method `colour=` on dog instances:

 ```eval-ruby
 class Dog